Hints and Tips

 - Interview Hints and Tips: Interview Preparation

 - Returning to Work after a Break: Returning to Work Hints and Tips

 Writing a cover letter or supporting statement

-When you’re applying for something, remember that you’re being judged from the moment someone opens up your CV – and your covering letter or email is so important to get your reader to this point.
+When you’re applying for something, remember that you’re being judged from the moment someone opens up your CV.
+So your covering letter or supporting statement is very important.
 Always think about your audience when you’re composing an application.
 Don’t just write, “Please put me forward for this role” and leave it at that.
 You need to sell yourself from the word go.

-If you’re not asked for a supporting statement, give a brief one anyway – it shows you’re really interested in the role rather than applying for everything that’s going.
+If you’re not asked for a supporting statement, give a brief one anyway.
+This shows you’re really interested in the role rather than applying for everything that’s going.
 Our top tip is to try and to get across your enthusiasm for the role, which will energise the recruiter, e.g. “I was very excited when I saw the role advertised as it’s such a close match for my skills”.

 We can’t stress how important brevity can be.
 A covering email or letter needs to be short and sweet, otherwise your key messages could well be lost.
 Remember the reader!
 They will have lots of CVs on their desk, possibly just like yours.

 Start your opening paragraph with a short introduction about yourself but always be thinking, ‘how does this make me sound like the best candidate for the role in question’?
 For example, “I’m a designer with over twenty years’ experience” is fine.
 But “I’m a designer with over twenty years’ experience, largely in the telecommunications industry” is far better if you’re applying for a job with a mobile company.
 Or if the job is in the retail industry, talk about the transferable skills you’ve developed in previous career roles.